 Using HRV, along with this framework, allows for tight control of training parameters and will keep you healthy, happy and enjoying sustained, effective workouts.

-*Metabolic Effect has a monthly workout subscription service that includes all these types of workouts programmed for you each month so you don’t need to think about.
+*Metabolic Effect has a library of workouts that includes all these types of workouts programmed for you so you don’t need to think about it.
 JOIN HERE